Getting Started with AOF

 Add Tools

-Agents can use these built-in tools:
+Agents can use these built-in tools via the LLM:

 spec: